DavidAnson/markdownlint-cli2/README.md

 - To lint every file in the current directory tree, the command "markdownlint-cli2 **" can be used instead

 Optional parameters:
 - --config        specifies the path to a configuration file to define the base configuration
+- --configPointer specifies a JSON Pointer to a configuration object within the --config file
 - --fix           updates files to resolve fixable issues (can be overridden in configuration)
 - --format        reads standard input (stdin), applies fixes, writes standard output (stdout)
 - --help          writes this message to the console and exits without doing anything else
 - --no-globs      ignores the "globs" property if present in the top-level options object

 Configuration via:
 - .markdownlint-cli2.jsonc